f-wole/kiss-algo/README.md

 This repository contains code to perform mean-reversion technique on an index.

 Mean-reversion is performed using weighted exponential moving averages.
+It is possible to set the maximum loss (over a period of 2 weeks) which triggers the exit from the market.

 Code can be run using *tune_eval.sh*.

 Future developments:
-1) add maximum loss to exit the market (problem: one must then enter the market in the next in signal (transition from negative to positive))
-2) differentiate periods of moving averages for in and out signals
+- differentiate periods of moving averages for in and out signals